Loxsete/C-kernel/README.md

-Here's a more concise and straightforward version of your text with less "paфos":
-My C Kernel

 Welcome to my C-based kernel project!
 This is a learning experiment where I’m exploring how basic system booting works.
 While I’m no expert in C or assembly, I’ve managed to get a simple BIOS bootloader working.
 Feel free to explore, suggest improvements, or contribute.
 About the Project